hothman/SWAAT/auxiliary_wf/README.md

 ### Providing the list of genes

-The Uniprot list must be arranged in a text file **containing a one line header** as one accession per line.
+The Uniprot list must be arranged in a text file **containing no header** as one accession per line.
 No header or hanging empty lines should be provided in the file.
 A typical layout is the following.

 ```
-Uniprot_id
 O75795
 P20813
 P33261